rantahar/introduction-to-mpi/_episodes/12-parallellising_serial.md

 >
 >> ## Solution in C
 >>
->> The Poisson step fucntion could look like this:
+>> The Poisson step function could look like this:
 >> ~~~
 >>#include <stdio.h>
 >>#include <math.h>